cmu-csd-phd/csd-blog/website/content/2024/udf-outlining.md

 <p style="text-align: left;">
 <b>Figure 7, UDF Inlining = Complex Queries:</b>
 <em>
 The complex query produced by UDF inlining.
-Most DBMSs are unable to unnest the generated subquery, falling back to slow, inefficient, RBAR execution.
+Most DBMSs cannot unnest the generated subquery, falling back to slow, inefficient RBAR execution.
 </em></p>

-Unfortunately, UDF inlining is ineffective for most real world queries, because it produces large, complex SQL queries that are hard to optimize.
+Unfortunately, UDF inlining is ineffective for most real-world queries because it produces large, complex SQL queries that are hard to optimize.
 In particular, to achieve significant performance improvements with UDF inlining, the DBMS must unnest the generated subquery.
 Yet, UDF inlining produces complex subqueries containing <b>LATERAL</b> joins that most DBMSs fail to unnest.
 As a result, the DBMS evaluates the subquery naively for each row, akin to the RBAR execution strategy used before applying UDF inlining.

 ![Figure 8: Subquery Unnesting (ProcBench).](cant-unnest.png)
 <p style="text-align: left;">
 <b>Figure 8, Subquery Unnesting (ProcBench):</b>
 <em>
 A table indicating whether a given DBMS (SQL Server or DuckDB) successfully unnested a UDF-centric query from the Microsoft SQL ProcBench.
-A green tick indicates that unnesting succeeded.
-A grey cross indicates that subquery unnesting failed.
+A green tick indicates that the unnesting succeeded.
+A grey cross indicates that the unnesting failed.
 </em></p>

-To understand how effectively DBMSs optimize queries with UDFs, we ran the Microsoft SQL ProcBench, a UDF-centric benchmark containing 15 queries modelled after real-world customer queries.
+To understand how effectively DBMSs optimize queries with UDFs, we ran the Microsoft SQL ProcBench, a UDF-centric benchmark containing 15 queries modeled after real-world customer queries.
 We evaluated these queries on two DBMSs:
-Microsoft SQL Server, and DuckDB.
-A query executes efficiently only if the DBMS can unnest the subquery generated by UDF inlining, otherwise the DBMS evaluates it RBAR.
+Microsoft SQL Server and DuckDB.
+A query executes efficiently only if the DBMS can unnest the subquery generated by UDF inlining otherwise the DBMS evaluates it RBAR.
 SQL Server unnests only 4 out of 15 of the queries after inlining.
 Alternatively stated, SQL Server evaluates 11 out of 15 of the ProcBench queries RBAR, with underwhelming performance.
-Hence, for the majority of real-world UDF-centric queries, inlining is not effective on SQL Server.
-Although, DuckDB supports arbitrary unnesting of subqueries, and achieves high performance on all 15 queries, only a handful of DBMSs implement this technique, and integrating it into existing systems is highly challenging.
+Hence, for most real-world UDF-centric queries, inlining is ineffective on SQL Server.
+Although DuckDB supports arbitrary unnesting of subqueries and achieves high performance on all 15 queries, only a handful of DBMSs implement this technique, and integrating it into existing systems is highly challenging.
 Hence, for the majority of UDF-centric queries, inlining is not effective for the vast majority of DBMSs.

 # Our Solution: UDF Outlining

-Fundamentally, we observe that inlining <b>entire UDFs</b> generates complex subqueries that are highly challenging for the DBMS to unnest.
+Fundamentally, we observe that inlining <b>entire UDFs</b> generates complex subqueries that are challenging for the DBMS to unnest.
 Instead of inlining entire UDFs, a better approach is to analyze the UDF, deconstruct it into smaller pieces, and inline only the  pieces that help query optimization.
-To achieve this, we propose <b>UDF outlining</b>, an optimization technique which extracts UDF code fragments into separate functions that are intentionally not inlined, minimizing UDF code complexity.
+To achieve this, we propose <b>UDF outlining</b>, an optimization technique that extracts UDF code fragments into separate functions that are intentionally not inlined, minimizing UDF code complexity.
-We implement UDF outlining in conjunction with four other complementary UDF-centric optimizations, in <b>PRISM</b>, our optimizing compiler for UDFs.
+We implement UDF outlining in conjunction with four other complementary UDF-centric optimizations in <b>PRISM</b>, our optimizing compiler for UDFs.

 ![Figure 9: PRISM.](prism.png)
 <p style="text-align: left;">